Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Remarks, examples and open problems.

-\begin{ex}[Orlik--Solomon algebras and integral $p$-groups] For a Bergman fan $\B=\B(M)$, the corresponding co-groups $\FZ^p\B$ are, quite naturally, a graded algebra $\FZ^\bullet(\cdot)$.
-For every matroid $M$, we then have a natural isomorphism between $\mc{OS}^\bullet(M)$, the projectivized Orlik--Solomon algebra of $\Sigma$, and $\FZ^\bullet(\B(M))$, the graded algebra of co-$p$-groups of the Bergman fan of $M$ \cite{zbMATH06400709}. \end{ex}
+\begin{ex}[Orlik--Solomon algebras and integral $p$-groups] For every matroid $M$, we have a natural isomorphism between $\mc{OS}^\bullet(M)$, the projectivized Orlik--Solomon algebra of $M$, and $(\FZ^\bullet\B(M))_{|\mathbf{0}}$, the graded algebra of co-$p$-groups of the Bergman fan of $M$~\cite{zbMATH06400709}. \end{ex}

 It is natural to ask whether the Kodaira--Spencer Lefschetz Section Theorem holds for integral $(p,q)$-groups.
 Consider this problem: